 Successful applicants will receive between from USD$5,000 to USD$400k over the next three years.
 ORRAA will ensure this investment goes to those projects where it will have the maximum positive impact on building coastal resilience and mitigating ocean risk.
 The announcement today is the outcome of the pledge made by Prime Minister Justin Trudeau at COP26 in Glasgow when he said the Government of Canada was continuing its support for ORRAA – including a CAD$9 million financial commitment.

 The Hon.
-Stephen Guilbeault, Minister of Environment and Climate Change of Canada says: “With the longest coastline in the world, our Government understands that protecting and sustaining coastal communities and the ecosystems that support them is key to building resilience and reducing risks from the biodiversity and climate crises.
+Steven Guilbeault, Minister of Environment and Climate Change of Canada says: “With the longest coastline in the world, our Government understands that protecting and sustaining coastal communities and the ecosystems that support them is key to building resilience and reducing risks from the biodiversity and climate crises.

 “In addition to the investments we are making in Canada’s coastal areas, we are proud to support this new global search to identify, invest into and scale projects which build resilience for some of the world’s most climate vulnerable coastal people, and mitigate ocean risk.”

 “….we are proud to support this new global search to identify, invest into and scale projects which build resilience for some of the world’s most climate vulnerable coastal people…”The Hon.
-Stephen Guilbeault, Minister of Environment and Climate Change of Canada
+Steven Guilbeault, Minister of Environment and Climate Change of Canada

 Previously the Government of Canada had also provided the seed funding which set up ORRAA, backing it in its bid to drive USD$500 million of investment into nature-based solutions and surface at least 50 novel finance products by 2030, positively impacting the resilience of at least 250 million people in coastal areas around the world.